 Any person with a surname in the Netherlands ending with -stra (whereby a is pronounced as in aaarch), -ga or -(s)ma, is a Frisian or has Frisian ancestors.
-It is a bit like recognizing the Dutch and the Flemings with the prefix ‘Van’ such as in Van Halen, Van Morrisen, Van Nuys, Vanderbilt, Van Sand, Vans of the wall, Van Winkle, Van Cortlands, Van Buren, Van Diesel, Van Burnt, Van der Woodsen, Van Damme, Vans, Vann Harl, Van der Decken, Van der Linde, et cetera.
+It is a bit like recognizing the Dutch and the Flemings with the prefix ‘Van’ such as: Van Halen, Van Morrisen, Van Nuys, Vanderbilt, Van Nostrand, Van Sand, Vans of the wall, Van Winkle, Van Cortlands, Van Buren, Van Diesel, Van Burnt, Van der Woodsen, Van Damme, Vans, Vann Harl, Van der Decken, Van der Linde, et cetera.
 Popular in Hollywood movies and with rock stars, celebrities, brands alike.
 Although of origin a middlename prefix, Van is also becoming more and more a first name in the States.

 The Frisians can also bombard first names into surnames by adding the -(s)ma, -stra or -ga.
 And, again vice versa.
 To give you an example.